-Cognitive behavioral therapy (CBT), Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Psychodynamic, Solution-focused, Strengths-based

 One of my favorite quotes in life is “Be the change that you wish to see in the world.”
 I believe that every person on earth has a gift, a talent, or something unique that they can offer and use to change their lives, their community, and eventually their environment.
 As a clinical therapist, I assist clients in discovering and empowering themselves so that they can create the life that they always dreamed of having.

 MA - Social Welfare, University of California, Los Angeles

 I enjoy going to the beach, hiking with my dog, traveling, spending time with friends & family and cooking.

 Maybe You Should Talk to Someone by Lori Gottlieb - I am passionate about anything relating to therapy and this book gives a good account of the therapeutic process while demonstrating that real change can be accomplished.
 We really understand the perspectives of both the therapist and the client as part of the process.

 Women for Women International, this organization provides women who are survivors of war the resources and education needed to transform their lives.

 Getting a good night’s sleep, healthy eating and listening what my body needs such as a day of relaxation or a good workout.